Sky Pilot (song)

 "Sky Pilot" is a 1968 song by Eric Burdon & the Animals, released on the album The Twain Shall Meet.
 When released as a single the song was split across both sides, due to its length (7:27).
-As "Sky Pilot (Parts 1 & 2)" it reached number 14 on the U.S. pop charts, number 15 on the Canadian RPM chart, and number 7 on Canada's CHUM Chart.
+As "Sky Pilot (Parts 1 & 2)" it reached number 14 on the U.S. pop charts, number 15 on the Canadian RPM chart, number 7 on Canada's CHUM Chart and number 40 on the UK singles chart.

 The US single version on MGM was released in both Mono and Stereo versions.
 The latter was labeled with the phrase 'Saturation Sound'.
 Also present was echo effects on the line 'How high can you fly' and a trail off of bagpipes at the end of Part Two.
 The unique mix is unavailable on current editions of the Animals compilations.